---

 | Template | Resolved value |

-{{ in the prompt editor to open the autocomplete dropdown.
-The list adapts to the scope (span or trace) and to the sample selected on the right. - Pick a sample row in the Filtered Spans panel (span scope) or the Spans in Selected Trace panel (trace scope), then click Test Evaluation to preview how each placeholder resolves on real data before saving the configuration.
+- Pick a sample in the panel on the right (Sample Session for session scope, Spans in Selected Trace for trace scope, or Filtered Spans for span scope), then click Test Evaluation to preview how each placeholder resolves on real data before saving.

 - Use the three-dots menu on a sample's JSON view and select Add variable to message to insert a field path into the prompt without typing it.

-{{*}} when you want the LLM judge to see the full payload—useful for free-form prompts that decide for themselves which fields matter.
+- Pass `{{*}}` when you want the LLM judge to see the full payload—useful for free-form prompts that decide for themselves which fields matter.